WarrenT/lpex-freemarker-template-plugin/README.md

 # lpex-freemarker-template-plugin
 This is a FreeMarker template engine plugin for the LPEX Editor in IBM Rational Developer for IBM i (RDi).

 The project had been forked from WarrenT/lpex-freemarker-template-plugin for fixing bugs and adding enhancements.
+It is compatible with RDP8.0, RDi 9.1, RDi 9.5 and RDi 9.6 based on today, January 1st, 2018.

 The main enhancements added so far are: